CodeMMLU: A Multi-Task Benchmark for Assessing Code Understanding & Reasoning Capabilities of CodeLLMs: Introduction

-CodeMMLU enables us to assess LLMs’ capabilities in coding and software tasks from a novel perspective, extending beyond traditional code generation and completion.
-Our analysis reveals several notable findings: (1) previously unexplored bias issues in CodeLLMs, aligning with those observed in natural language MCQA tasks; (2) GPT-4 consistently achieving the highest average performance among closed-source models, while (3) the Meta-Llama family demonstrated the greatest accuracy among open-source models; (4) scaling laws related to model size were partially observed within the same model family but not across different families, suggesting the significant influence of pretraining datasets, methodologies, and model architectures; (5) advanced prompting techniques, such as Chain-of-Thought (CoT), consistently degraded performance, raising concerns about CodeLLMs’ reasoning abilities on complex, step-by-step tasks; and (6) benchmarks like HumanEval, when converted from open-ended code generation to MCQA format, show that LLMs perform worse on MCQA, raising concerns about their real capability to understand and comprehend code.
-These findings highlight the current shortcomings of CodeLLMs and the intricate relationship between model architecture, training data quality, and evaluation methods in determining performance on software-related tasks.
+CodeMMLU evaluates LLMs’ abilities in coding and software problem-solving from a fresh perspective, extending beyond conventional code generation and completion tasks.
+Our analysis uncovers several key insights: (1) previously unidentified bias issues in CodeLLMs, consistent with those observed in natural language MCQA tasks; (2) proprietary models (GPT-4o and Claude 3.5 Sonnet) consistently deliver the highest average performance; (3) among open-source models, the DeepSeek and Meta-Llama families achieve the greatest accuracy; (4) scaling laws tied to model size hold partially within the same model family but not across families, highlighting the critical roles of pre-training, post-training, and model architecture; (5) advanced prompting strategies, such as Chain-of-Thought (CoT), consistently impair performance, casting doubt on CodeLLMs’ reasoning capabilities for complex, multi-step tasks; and (6) when code completion benchmarks (e.g., HumanEval) are reframed from open-ended generation to MCQA format, LLMs exhibit reduced performance, questioning their true understanding of code.
+Notably, even strong reasoning models like DeepSeek-R1 underperform on CodeMMLU, suggesting significant room for improvement in future iterations.
+These findings highlight the shortcomings of CodeLLMs in truly understanding code and reveal several promising future research avenues.